dfinnis/SnowCrash/level00/Ressources/README.md

 ```

 This does not work as the password to flag00 or level01.
 Maybe it's encrypted?

-We run the string through a simple Ceasar cipher <https://www.dcode.fr/caesar-cipher (edited) > and the top result is:
+We run the string through a simple Ceasar cipher https://www.dcode.fr/caesar-cipher and the top result is:
 **nottoohardhere**

 Let's try to log in to user flag00...